dankamongmen/notcurses/README.md

   and transparent regions.
 All APIs natively support 24-bit color, quantized down as necessary for the terminal.

+* Portable support for bitmapped graphics, whether using Sixel, Kitty, the iTerm2 protocol, or even the Linux framebuffer console.

 * It's Apache2-licensed in its entirety, as opposed to the [drama in several acts](https://invisible-island.net/ncurses/ncurses-license.html) that is the NCURSES license (the latter is [summarized](https://invisible-island.net/ncurses/ncurses-license.html#issues_freer)